2018 Berry Bros. & Rudd St Estèphe by Tronquoy-Lalande, Bordeaux

 Description

-St Estèphe is the northernmost of the four famous communes in the Médoc on Bordeaux’s Left Bank, sitting just north of Pauillac.
+St Estèphe is the northernmost of the four famous communes in the Médoc on Bordeaux’s Left Bank, just north of Pauillac.
 It is renowned for its powerful, full-bodied red blends, often featuring a high proportion of Merlot alongside Cabernet Sauvignon and other Bordeaux grape varieties.
 For our 2018 St Estèphe, we have worked with Château Tronquoy-Lalande.
 This hidden-gem estate is part of the SCDM Domaines group, alongside its near-neighbour, the illustrious Château Montrose.

 Tasting note